Pies - TartsView Our Alphabetical Recipe Index for Pies - Tarts

 4 Recipes make up one amazing collection of Thanksgiving tastes in one sweet quartet, including Prize Winning Pecan Crunch Pumpkin Pie, Thanksgiving Pumpkin Biscuit Pudding, Dulce de Leche Chocolate Pecan Pie and Sticky Toffee Harvest Bread Pudding Cake.

 Bake and chill and then luxuriate in this rich but not too rich, cottage cheese based sweet almond pie.
 Serve with sour cream or fruit or plain.
 This freezes well too.
 Dry cottage cheese is a kosher style cottage cheese also called hoop or baker’s cheese.
 You can also use drained curd cottage cheese.
+For some reason, my gal pals love anything made with dry cottage cheese.
+It's one of those things that seems 'diet' but in this case, tastes sublime.

 This is one of the first tarts anyone learns in hotel school or if you are from Alsace, by your mother’s side.
 Concentric circles of tender apple, set in vanilla-scented cream and finished with a veneer of apricot glaze.
 Granny Smith is the usual choice here but a combination of a Cortland and Golden Delicious makes a more flavorful tart.
 Use fresh autumn apples those taste you prefer and is regional but try to find apples that are both tart and sweet or use a tart one and a sweet one to ensure a bouquet of apple flavor.